Do's and Don'ts of Business Training - published in Business.com

 - Practicals must not be too easy and so not useful in the real world

 - Sessions should include review questions

-Providing training that meets the above points can be challenging, especially if budget is limited.
+Providing training that meets the above points can be challenging, especially if the budget is limited.
 There will be many naysayers, who try to persuade you that this is not necessary, perhaps that training is not necessary, or that they can cover all the required material in a much shorter or cheaper way.
-However, before you think that quality training is too expensive, what is the cost of not providing training, given that this is big contributor to project failure?
+However, before you think that quality training is too expensive, what is the cost of not providing training, given that this is a big contributor to project failure?

 Published by Gill Walker